yairm210/Unciv/docs/uniques.md

 Applicable to: Building

 #### Must be on [terrainFilter]
-Example: "Must be on [Grassland]"
+Example: "Must be on [Forest]"

 Applicable to: Building

 #### Must not be on [terrainFilter]
-Example: "Must not be on [Grassland]"
+Example: "Must not be on [Forest]"

 Applicable to: Building

 #### Must be next to [terrainFilter]
-Example: "Must be next to [Grassland]"
+Example: "Must be next to [Forest]"

 Applicable to: Building

 #### Must not be next to [terrainFilter]
-Example: "Must not be next to [Grassland]"
+Example: "Must not be next to [Forest]"

 Applicable to: Building